tataraba/simplesite/README.md

 ### Installing

-#### Using CodeSpaces
+#### Using Codespaces
-Press the green "Code" button above and select "Open with CodeSpaces".
+Press the "<> Code" button above and select "Create a Codespace on main".
 This will open a new window in your browser, where you can run the code in a virtual environment.

 https://user-images.githubusercontent.com/8632637/228152014-a73297f5-dfd7-400c-96b1-17239dcdb633.mp4

 #### Locally
-Create a copy of the repo using the template button above.
+Create a copy of the repo using the "Use this template" button above.
+Select "Create a new repository"

 > **Warning**
-> Be sure to select **ALL branches** when cloning the repo.
+> Be sure to select **Include all branches** when cloning the repo.

 After cloning or using this template, you will need to create a virtual environment.
-Navigate to the location where you have cloned the project (your project root) and run the following command:
+Navigate to the location where you have cloned the project (your project root) and run the following command in your terminal:

 ```
 python -m venv .venv